qlands/formshare_openid_plugin/README.md

 ## Testing

 - If you are testing locally you need [ngrok](https://ngrok.com/) to expose the local server to on-line clients.
-For this add the following lines to development.ini or production.ini **under the section [server:main]** to tell gunicorn to start a HTTPS server
+For this add the following lines to development.ini or production.ini **under the section [server:main]** to tell gunicorn to start a HTTPS server.

   ```ini
   certfile = /path/to/certificate/file/https.crt